 We had a good giggle about her neurosis.

 But, the truth is, it’s not uncommon.

 As a matter of fact, some folks won’t even dare take a glance at another human being.
 They are so afraid of catching something by merely making eye contact with another human, let alone touch them.

 For a long time now, we have been a society filled with toxic and/or sterilizing products to eradicate germs anywhere at any time: anti-bacterial soaps, anti-bacterial detergents, and hand sanitizers…

 Unfortunately, our overly “clean” behavior actually sets us up for weaker immunity and more problems in the long run.
-Our unprecedented fear of bacteria and germs may be one of the main reasons why allergies have sharply increased in the last few decades.
+Our fear of bacteria and germs may be one of the main reasons why allergies have sharply increased in the last few decades.

 I remember when I was young, I rolled around in the dirt and played with my friends in the park, using all of the available swings, monkey bars, and other fun stuff, without fear of catching anything.

 And, then… the ice-cream man showed up.
 Yay!!

 With our dirty little fingers, we would hold the sugar cone and the ice-cream would melt and drip all over our hands and face.
 Not only that, but we all shared those frozen treats between us – there were so many different flavors.
 Some kids had vanilla chocolate or strawberry, and other kids had multicolored rocket pops and watermelon Italian ices (my favorite!).

 It was a literal germ-fest!

-By the time we got home from our long day at the park, we looked like Pigpen from the Charlie Brown comic strip.
+I know by the time I got home from a long day at the park, I looked like Pigpen from the Charlie Brown comic strip.